FAQEUCyber Resilience Act

 Citations

-Section 28
+Question 28

 No.

-Under Article 30(4), the CE marking is followed by the notified body's identification number only where that body is involved in the conformity assessment procedure based on module H. Under module B+C, the manufacturer still affixes the CE marking to each individual compliant product under module C, but the CRA does not require a notified-body number next to that marking.
+Under Article 30(4), the CE marking is followed by the notified body's identification number only where that body is involved in the conformity assessment procedure based on module H. Under Module B+C, the manufacturer still affixes the CE marking to each individual compliant product under module C, but the CRA does not require a notified-body number next to that marking.

 Citations

-Section 29
+Question 29

 They must be in an official language of the Member State where the notified body is established, or in another language acceptable to that body.

-That rule applies to the technical documentation and correspondence relating to any CRA conformity assessment procedure, including module B+C.
+That rule applies to the technical documentation and correspondence relating to any CRA conformity assessment procedure, including Module B+C.

 Citations

-Section 30
+Question 30

-Does every change after certification have to go back to the notified body?
+Under CRA Module B+C, does every change after certification have to go back to the notified body?

 No.